Dual-space posterior sampling for Bayesian inference in constrained inverse problems: Introduction

-In this work, we address these limitations by proposing ADMM-SVGD, a method that combines the alternating direction method of multipliers (ADMM) with Stein variational gradient descent (SVGD) to perform posterior sampling in the dual space.
-Like \citet{FangEtAl2018}, we relax the PDE constraint and exploit the favorable conditioning of the extended formulation; however, instead of approximating the posterior as Gaussian, we represent it nonparametrically through an ensemble of interacting particles that are evolved toward the target distribution via SVGD.
-This particle-based representation makes no distributional assumptions and can capture multimodal posteriors, non-Gaussian tails, and complex correlation structures that a Gaussian approximation would miss.
-A second key difference is that, rather than fixing the penalty parameter a priori, we employ multiplier updates that progressively enforce the PDE constraint over the course of the iterations, ensuring exact constraint satisfaction at convergence without requiring a careful upfront calibration of the penalty.
-The augmented Lagrangian formulation admits a natural probabilistic interpretation: for fixed Lagrange multipliers, it defines an unnormalized distribution over the model that evolves as the multipliers are updated, converging to the true posterior as the constraint is progressively enforced.
-The resulting algorithm inherits both the favorable conditioning of dual-space solvers and the uncertainty quantification capability of particle-based sampling methods.
+In this work, we address these limitations by proposing ADMM-SVGD, a method that combines the ADMM with Stein variational gradient descent (SVGD) to perform posterior sampling in the dual space.
+Like \citet{FangEtAl2018}, we relax the PDE constraint and sample in the resulting extended formulation; in contrast to their Gaussian approximation of the posterior, however, we represent it nonparametrically through an ensemble of interacting particles evolved via SVGD, which makes no distributional assumptions and can capture multimodal posteriors, non-Gaussian tails, and complex correlation structures that a Gaussian approximation would miss.
+The AL formulation admits a natural probabilistic interpretation: for fixed Lagrange multipliers, it defines an unnormalized distribution over the model that evolves as the multipliers are updated, converging to the true posterior as the constraint is progressively enforced.